jacopouggeri/jacopouggeri.github.io/content/projects/wss.md

 ---

 ![](/img/bhgraph.png)
-Image: Three perspectives of the causal graph of a black hole spacetime, horizon is highlighted in grey
+Image: Perspectives of the causal graph for a black hole spacetime, events inside the horizon highlighted in teal.

 ---